flarehl/OS_FAT12/README.md

 	touch x: creates a file in specified path x

+COMPILATION:
-To compile simply run the ./setup.bash file, this will also make fresh copies of the floppies and start the shell.
+Simply run the ./setup.bash file, this will also make fresh copies of the floppies and start the shell.
 To start the shell without recompiling and refreshing the floppies run ./fat12 .

-Note: shmget and other memeory operations have a permission problems on hawk.
-If you can please run this on an a machine that you have root permisions with.
+NOTE: shmget and other shared memory operations have a permission problems on hawk.
+If you can please run this on an a machine(we used an ubuntu VM) that you have root permisions with.